Guided Variational Network for Image Decomposition

-Table~\ref{tab:ablation_results} summarizes the average metrics for cartoon and texture components.
-In the iteration count ablation, metrics improve progressively up to $k=8$, achieving optimal performance.
-Subsequent iterations yield diminishing or adverse effects, with declines at $k=12$ and sharper drops at $k=16$, indicating that excessive iterations may introduce overfitting or amplify numerical sensitivities.
+Table~\ref{tab:ablation_results} summarizes the results.
+Metrics improve progressively up to $k=8$, after which performance declines at $k=12$ and drops more sharply at $k=16$.
+This behavior is characteristic of truncated unrolling: training with more unrolled steps increases the depth of the computational graph, making optimization harder and more prone to overfitting the training trajectories.
+We therefore adopt $k=8$ as the operating point that best balances decomposition quality and training stability.

 In the subnetwork ablations at $k=8$, disabling $\Lambda_{\Theta_1}$ results in slight degradation, with PSNR falling 0.426~dB (cartoon) and 0.425~dB (texture), underscoring the role of adaptive global regularization in maintaining equilibrium between data fidelity and smoothness.
 Conversely, omitting $\mathcal{W}_{\Theta_2}$ causes marked deterioration, with PSNR dropping 8.799~dB (cartoon) and 8.815~dB (texture), revealing that data-driven spatial weights are essential for discerning heterogeneous local structures, preventing texture bleed and edge artifacts.
 These observations affirm the synergistic interplay of both subnetworks in the iterative scheme, fostering enhanced adaptability and precision in decomposition tasks.